• Skip to primary navigation

 And, as I always say, don’t worry about what it’s called, just enjoy how delicious it is.

 Or, feel free to call it a steamer.
-Or even call it a cinnamon herbal tea drink, nighty night milk drink, sore throat relief drink, warm milk drink, or sore throat remedy drink if you prefer.
+Or even call it a cinnamon herbal tea drink, nighty night milk drink, sore throat relief drink, warm milk drink, Cinnamon Milk, or sore throat remedy drink if you prefer.

 Can I use something other than honey?